 Choose HSA Select if you carry a high balance ($10,000 or more) and would like to earn a better return on your funds.
 You'll still enjoy all the same convenient access to your account while earning higher rates for your higher balances.

-Please consult a tax advisor for details about tax advantages that may apply to your personal situation.
+Please consult a tax advisor for details about tax advantages or implications that may apply to your personal situation.
 A monthly service fee applies to HSA Select if the minimum daily balance is not maintained.
 See Personal Account Fee Schedule for details.